Nacho114/containers/arch_dev/README.md

 The issue is that lazy tries to pull the lazy.nvim repo, but can't since git is not properly setup in a clean install.

+2. Setup pgp key, and update the key in the `.gitconfig`

-2. Make fish open on login
+3. Make fish open on login

 - Note csch was not working to add the default shell, even though it should be supported!
 It was adding the shell to the root user if I look at `/etc/passwd`